Centuripe

-Centuripe (Latin: Centuripae; Sicilian: Centorbi) is a town and comune in the province of Enna (Sicily, southern Italy).
-The city is 61 km from Enna in the hill country between the Rivers Dittaìno and Salso.
-It has 4,980 inhabitants.
+Centuripe (Latin: Centuripae; Sicilian: Cintorbi) is a town and comune (municipality) in the province of Enna in the autonomous island region of Sicily in Italy.
+The city is 61 km from Enna, in the hilly countryside between the Rivers Dittaìno and Salso.
+It has 4,981 inhabitants.

 The economy is mostly based on agriculture.
 There are caves for sulphur and salt mineral, and water springs.